rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://www.merriam-webster.com/dictionary/hedonic">Hedonic</a> - relating to or characterised by pleasure.

 <a target="_blank" href="https://en.wikipedia.org/wiki/Hedonic_treadmill">Hedonic treadmill</a> - The tendency of the human mind to adapt back to a stable set point of happiness in spite of positive or negative experiences/changes in life.

+<a target="_blank" href="https://wiki.lesswrong.com/wiki/Hedon">Hedons</a> - The unit philosophers use to quantify pleasure.
+Hedons are abstract units with no standardised metric.

 <a target="_blank" href="https://conceptually.org/concepts/heuristics">Heuristics</a> - Mental shortcuts we use to make decisions.
 Using ‘common sense’ is a heuristic that we use to determine an answer without searching comprehensively for all the facts ourselves.
 E.g. the availability heuristic: if events are easier to recall, our brains assume that they’re more likely to occur.